Blackhawk-TA/dynoBot/README.md

 Now you can start the bot by using the command `node main.js` within the directory `dynoBot`.

 ### How can I create new modules?
-You can create modules in JavaScript or Python.
+You can create modules in JavaScript, Python or Lua.
 There are two types of modules, a chat module and a hook module.
 A chat module is executed every time a user sends a message with the corresponding command.
 A hook is automatically executed in a specific interval.
-Below I will show you how to create them in JavaScript and Python.
+Below I will show you how to create them in JavaScript, Python and Lua.
-Alternatively you can take a look at the example modules for JavaScript and Python included in the project.
+Alternatively you can take a look at the example modules for JavaScript, Python and Lua included in the project.

 #### Chat module:
 JavaScript, Python and Lua modules need an entry in the commands.json file looking like this: